krumpej/react-tree/README.md

 ## About

-This is a recursive selection tree I made during an assignment for an internship.
+This is a recursive selection tree I made for an internship assignment.
 It utilizes recursion in React (components, states, and contexts) and was built with Next.js.
 <p align="center">
   <img src="/Capture.PNG">
 </p>